 INTRODUCTION: The world soccer champions, West Germany, beat Argentina by three goals to one in a friendly match in Buenos Aires on Sunday (5 June).

-INTRODUCTION: The world soccer champions, West Germany, beat Argentina by three goals to one in a friendly match in Buenos Aires on Sunday (5 June).
+Background: INTRODUCTION: The world soccer champions, West Germany, beat Argentina by three goals to one in a friendly match in Buenos Aires on Sunday (5 June).
 The game was a warm-up match for next year's World Cup competition to be held in the Argentinean capital.

 SYNOPSIS: Argentina, wearing the blue-and-white striped shirts and black shorts, attacked for most of the first half but were not successful in following the moves through to score.